 We depend on certain technologies that are licensed to us.
-We do not control these technologies and any loss of our rights to them could prevent us from selling our products.
+We do not control these technologies and any loss of our rights to them could prevent us from selling our products, which would have an adverse effect on our business.